-\Eref{lopt} implies that unless $\loptm=\muem/(\sigmam)^2=1$ it is possible to choose $\lm$ in \eref{l_motion} such that $x_l(t)$ (reflecting the dynamics of equity in a leveraged investment) consistently outperforms $x(t)$ of \eref{motion} (reflecting the market portfolio).
-Due to the non-linear effects of fluctuations in the multiplicative process \eref{motion} or \eref{l_motion} it is mathematically possible to outperform a rising market by keeping a fraction of one's equity in a savings account.
+\Eref{lopt} implies that, unless $\muem/(\sigmam)^2=1$, it is possible to choose $\lm$ in \eref{l_motion} such that $\xl(t)$ (reflecting a leveraged investment) outgrows $x_\text{risky}(t)$ in \eref{motion} (reflecting the market portfolio) in the long run.
+For example, $0<\loptm<1$ would imply that, due to the nonlinear effects of multiplicative fluctuations, a rising market could be beaten by keeping a fixed fraction of one's resources in a savings account.

-In reality, the outcome of an investment held for some time is given by the time-average growth of the (real) investment over that time period.
-The ensemble-average growth rate is {\it a priori} irrelevant in practice; it is a means of conceptualizing randomness \citep{Peters2011,Gell-MannHartle2007,Gell-MannLloyd2004,Ehrenfest1912}.
-Attempting to optimize \eref{l_ensemble_growth} leads to the recommendation of maximizing $\lm$ (or $-\lm$).
-But \eref{l_time_growth} shows that this would lead to a negatively diverging time-average growth rate.
-Thus, if \eref{l_ensemble_growth} is falsely believed to reflect the quantity an investor should optimize, and $\lm$ is interpreted as the leverage used in the investment, the investor will be led to exceed (positively or negatively) the leverage that would truly be most beneficial -- worse, this excess is likely to ruin the investor.
+In reality, the outcome of an investment held for some finite time $\Dt$ is given by the growth of the investment averaged over $\Dt$.
+The growth rate of the ensemble average is {\it a priori} irrelevant in practice.
+Maximizing $\gens$ in \eref{l_ensemble_growth} leads to the recommendation of maximizing $\lm$ (or $-\lm$).
+Absent constraints on leverage, this would lead to a negative divergence in $\gtm$, \ie to ruin, in \eref{l_time_growth}.
+Thus, if $\gens$ (often called the ``expected rate of return'') is falsely believed to reflect the quantity an investor should optimize, and if $\lm$ is interpreted as the leverage used in the investment, then the investor would be led to exceed (positively or negatively) the leverage that would truly be most beneficial, with potentially deleterious effects on wealth.

-There is a long history of the struggle to make sense of the misleading recommendations derived from \eref{l_ensemble_growth}, starting with N. Bernoulli, see \citep{Montmort1713}, and carrying on to \citep{Markowitz1952,Markowitz1991}, see \citep{Peters2011}.
-The optimal leverage for \eref{l_motion} was identified at least as early as \citep{Kelly1956}, albeit in a somewhat different context and form, but has been used seemingly little by investors since then.
-The present study is concerned with the dynamic properties of the optimal simulated leverage derived from time series of real markets.
+The history of the struggle to make sense of the misleading recommendations derived from \eref{l_ensemble_growth} is the history of decision theory and of probability theory itself, see \citep{Peters2011b,PetersGell-Mann2016,Peters2019b}.
+Under multiplicative growth, such as in \eref{motion}, the difference between the growth rate of the ensemble average and the long-term growth rate of an individual trajectory is the difference between arithmetic and geometric means.
+This was identified in the context of a repeated gamble as early as \citep{Whitworth1870}, while the correction term in its present form, $-(\sigmam)^2/2$, follows directly from \citep{Ito1944}.
+Optimal leverage for \eref{l_motion} was computed by \citep{Kelly1956} and in the form of \eref{lopt} by \citep{Merton1969}, although neither pointed to the non-ergodicity of $x(t)$ as the origin of their findings.
+The present study is concerned with the dynamic properties of the optimal leverage observed in time series from real markets.